engin100/980/labs/lab-3.md

 ### How Analog to Digital Converters (ADCs) Work

-In the previous lab, you probably figured out the form of the relationship between the raw voltage and value returned by `analogRead()`.
+In lab 1, you may have figured out the form of the relationship between the raw voltage and value returned by `analogRead()`.
 However, it's unlikely you got this relationship exactly right, as that requires a slightly deeper understanding of how they work at the physical level.
 We wanted you to simply begin to think about how it worked before.
-Now, we'll cover this subject more deeply than both the prior lab and videos did.
+Now, we'll cover this subject more deeply than both the prior labs and videos did.

 To begin, we have to consider the differences between the real world and the digital world.
 The digital world is essentially finite, whereas the real world is essentially continuous (we are going to ignore quantum mechanics).
 This means that when converting from the real world to the digital world, there will be some loss of information.
 This is an important fact to consider when evaluating a sensor or other tool.

 The ADC we're using in class is no exception - the maximum resolution, or how finely the instrument can be read, is controlled by the number of bits in the ADC.
 The more bits an ADC has, the higher the resolution.
 The equation below lets you calculate an approximate resolution. $$V_{ref}$$ is the maximum voltage of the ADC and bits is the number of bits in the ADC.

 $$ Resolution = \frac{V_{ref}}{(2^{bits}-1)} $$

 Now, to turn the raw value returned by `analogRead()` into a voltage, you need to simply multiply it by the resolution of the ADC.
 This is shown by the formula below.